Jmelwood/swaglabs-cypress-gui-tests/README.md

 ## Summary

 Automated end-to-end GUI tests for SauceLabs' ["SwagLabs"](https://saucedemo.com) test website, mainly to play around with a simple [Cypress](https://cypress.io) automation framework setup.
-Cypress is both the test runner and asserter, paired with the [Cucumber](https://cucumber.io) test framework.
+Cypress is both the test runner and asserter, paired with the [Mocha](https://mochajs.org) test framework.

-The goal of these tests are purely demonstrative of techniques for using Cypress with Cucumber, rather than actual testing of the chosen dummy/unfinished website.

 ## Prerequisites